GRTLCollaboration/GRTeclyn/README.md

 ```bash
 make -j 4
 ```
-A new `tmp_build_dir` directory will be created under `~/GRTeclyn` to store the compiled object and auxiliary files.
-Assuming all is well, you should have an executable in the current directory of the form `main<config>.ex` e.g.
+A new `tmp_build_dir` directory will be created to store the compiled object and auxiliary files.
+Assuming all is well, you should have an executable in the current directory of the form `main<config>.ex` e.g. `main3d.gnu.MPI.OMP.ex`.
-`main3d.gnu.MPI.OMP.ex`.

 ## Running the code